serpwings/netlify-status-wordpress/readme.md

-# Netlify Status WordPress Plugin
+# Netlify Status on WordPress

 A WordPress plugin to get status update of any netlify website.